Geoffrey Chaucer: Origin

 Geoffrey Chaucer was born in London, most likely in the early 1340s (by some accounts, including his monument, he was born in 1343), though the precise date and location remain unknown.
-The Chaucer family offers an extraordinary example of upward mobility.
 His great-grandfather Andrew de Chaucer was a tavern keeper, his grandfather Robert Malyn le Chaucer worked as a purveyor of wines, and his father, John Chaucer, rose to become an important wine merchant with a royal appointment.
 Several previous generations of Geoffrey Chaucer's family had been vintners and merchants in Ipswich.
-His surname is derived from the French chaucier, once thought to mean 'shoemaker', but now known to refer to a maker of chausses (leggings).
+His surname is derived from the French chaucier, which could refer in Middle English to a maker of shoes, boots, or chausses (leggings).

-In 1324 his father, John Chaucer, was kidnapped by an aunt in the hope of marrying the twelve-year-old to her daughter in an attempt to keep the Ipswich property in the family.
+In 1324 his future father, John Chaucer, was kidnapped by an aunt in the hope of marrying the twelve-year-old to her daughter in an attempt to keep the Ipswich property in the family.
 The aunt was imprisoned and fined £250, now equivalent to about £, suggesting the family was financially secure.

 John Chaucer married Agnes Copton, who inherited properties in 1349, including 24 shops in London, from her uncle Hamo de Copton, who is described in a will dated 3 April 1354 and listed in the City Hustings Roll as 'moneyer', apparently employed at the Tower of London.
 In the City Hustings Roll 110, 5, Ric II, dated June 1380, Chaucer refers to himself as me Galfridum Chaucer, filium Johannis Chaucer, Vinetarii, Londonie, Latin for: "I, Geoffrey Chaucer, son of the vintner John Chaucer, London".